 Featured image: Juan Guzmán - Marina Ginestà at the top of Hotel Colón in Barcelona, 21 July, 1936

 Regarded as majestic sky machines that signified wealth and power, the arrival of zeppelins was big news.
 On May 6th, 1937 Sam Shere was waiting at the Lakehurst, N.J.
 Naval Air Station for the LZ 129 Hindenburg to drift in from Frankfurt.
 But, as it was taking off, the flammable hydrogen caught fire, and the ship spectacularly burst into flames and killed 36 people.
-Shere managed to capture one of the most iconic photographs of the tragedy – an image that was three decades later used on the cover of the Led Zeppelin album.
+Shere managed to capture one of the most famous photographs of the tragedy - an image that was three decades later used on the cover of the Led Zeppelin album.
 As iconic as the photo itself is the anguished voice of the Chicago radio announcer Herbert Morrison: “It is bursting into flames… This is terrible!
 This is one of the worst catastrophes in the world… Oh, the humanity!”

 Featured image: Sam Shere - The Hindenburg Disaster, 1937

 The iconic photograph Raising the Flag on Iwo Jima was taken by Joe Rosenthal on February 23rd, 1945.
 It depicts US Marines raising a flag atop Mount Suribachi during the Battle of Iwo Jima in World War II.
 Rosenthal later recalled: “The sky was overcast.
 The wind just whipped the flag out over the heads of the group, and their feet the disrupted terrain and the broken stalks of the shrubbery exemplified the turbulence of war”.
 The three of the marines depicted were killed in action over the next few days.
-The photo was reprinted in numerous publications and it has received the Pulitzer Prize for Photography the same year it was first published.
+This famous photo was reprinted in numerous publications and it has received the Pulitzer Prize for Photography the same year it was first published.